How to Fix iPhone Stuck on Update Requested iOS 15

 You know what?
 You can not only update iOS 15 via the OTA package on your iPhone but also update iOS via iTunes, here's how to do:

 Step 1.
 Open iTunes on your computer.

 Step 2.
 Connect your iPhone to the computer with a USB cable.

 Step 3.
 Locate your device in the left column.

 Step 4.
 Click on the Check for Updates button.
 Then iTunes will automatically detect the latest updates.
-After that, click Update to install iOS 14/15 beta on your iPhone.
+After that, click Update to install iOS 14 (Also apply to iOS 15) on your iPhone.

 Solution 5.
 DFU Restore Your Device

 According to the feedback from Reddit users, performing a DFU restore will solve the the iOS 14 stuck on update requested issue.

 Step 1.
 Connect you iPhone to your MacBook/desktop.

 Step 2.
 Upon successful connection, set your iPhone in DFU Mode according to different iPhone models.